Obstructed defecation: Evacuation proctography

+Physiological studies

+Anorectal Manometry

+This involves a manometry catheter.
+The catheter measures a range of physiological variables such as anal sphincter tone, anorectal sensation, resting pressure, squeeze pressure and length of the high pressure zone (HPZ) in the anal canal, rectal compliance, rectoanal inhibitory reflex (RAIR), and the ability of the internal and external anal sphincters to relax during straining.

 Treatment

+Obstructed defecation may be difficult to manage even for experienced clinicians.
 It is suggested that a multidisciplinary approach is the best way to treat ODS.
 For example, a team composed of a gynecologist or urogynecologist, gastroenterologist and colorectal surgeon.
 The general goal of treatment is to improve defecation mechanics and stool texture.
 This will give marked improvement in quality of life for most patients with ODS.